 Saturday School is an alternative form of discipline used as a deterrent for negative student behavior.
 The goal of the disciplinary plan is to motivate the student to change their negative behavior patterns while making every effort to keep them in school.
-(See individual school handbooks for rules and regulations regarding Saturday School).
+Specific guidelines will be provided to the student/parent upon assignment to Saturday School.